kubernetes/kubernetes/docs/glossary.md

 **Resource**
 : CPU, memory, and other things that a pod can request.
 See [resources](resources.md).

+**Secret**
+: An object containing sensitive information, such as authentication tokens, which can be made available to containers upon request.
+See [secrets](secrets.md).

 **Selector**
 : An expression that matches Labels.
 Can identify related objects, such as pods which are replicas in a load-balanced service.
 See [labels](labels.md).